EmployeeOnDollar/randomQuoting/README.md

 # randomQuoting
-Creates a csv file from input of quote and author of it.
+Creates a csv file from input of quote and owner of it.
+Chooses a random quote and owner